pyrogram/pyrogram/docs/source/resources/UpdateHandling.rst

     if __name__ == "__main__":
         main()

-The last line of the main() function, :obj:`client.idle() <pyrogram.Client.idle>`, is not strictly necessary but highly recommended when using the update handler; it will block your script execution until you press :obj:`CTRL`:obj:`C` and automatically call the :obj:`stop <pyrogram.Client.stop>` method which stops the Client and gently close the underlying connection.
+The last line of the main function, :meth:`client.idle() <pyrogram.Client.idle>`, is not strictly necessary but highly recommended when using the update handler; it will block your script execution until you press ``CTRL+C`` and automatically call the :meth:`stop <pyrogram.Client.stop>` method which stops the Client and gently close the underlying connection.

 Examples